TestSmells/TSDetect/database/tsdetect-mysql/README.md

 The docker-compose file builds the MySQL image and populates the tsdetect database with the initial tables and user permissions via an SQL query: init.sql.
 The phpMyAdmin image is built as well and linked to the database instance.
 Both images are then run in separate containers.

 The init.sql file creates the tables as defined in the database schema TDD and creates users for the plugin and dashboard with appropriate permissions.
-The test_smells table is populated with all currently defined smell types and the test_runs and test_smell_runs table are populated with random data for testing.
+The init_test.sql file is identical to the init.sql file but populates the tables with random data for testing purposes.

 **Remove or comment out the last line of the SQL file to prevent random data insertion.**